- Apply links menu

 In most cases carrying out a mutual exchange means swapping your rights for those of the other tenant.
 Always check how your rights will change before you carry out a mutual exchange.
 You may want to seek legal advice.

-When you exchange your home with another tenant you must accept their property as you find it.
-Although we will inspect it, we will not: decorate or change or repair any alterations or damage made by the previous tenant.
+If you want to carry out a mutual exchange with another person, you will be taking over someone else's tenancy.
+You must accept their property as you find it.
+Although we will inspect their property we will not: decorate or change or repair any alterations or damage made by the previous tenant.
 This will become your responsibility for the duration of the tenancy.
 Your home must be left in a good state of repair.

 When you have found someone to exchange with:

-- Take it to any Customer Service Point or send it to: Estate Management Service, PO Box 595, Bristol, BS99 2AW.
+- Take it to any Customer Service Point or send it to: Estate Management Service (100TS), Bristol City Council, PO Box 3176, Bristol, BS3 9FS.

 - The property you or your exchange partner are moving to is either too large or too small.